Celebrating Dedicated Service

 Pat Holton was chosen Volunteer of the Year in 2019 for her exceptional, above-and-beyond commitment to our mission.
 Without fail, Pat comes to the shelter every day of the year to walk dogs.
 Nothing deters her—blizzards, thunderstorms, sweltering heat, you name it.
 “Walking dogs at Animal Rescue Project,” Pat tells us, “provides me with exercise, the motivation to enjoy the outdoors each day, and, best of all, unconditional love.
 Every day has successes to celebrate: a fearful dog beginning to trust, a shy dog starting to play with toys, a reticent dog seeking and giving affection, or a high-energy dog proudly demonstrating good canine manners.
 Seeing these characteristics that indicate a happy dog is as rewarding as having them find their forever home.”
-Pat’s advice to prospective volunteers: “If animals are some of your favorite people, you will never find a more appreciative group than these homeless pets and the staff that love them as they own.”
+Pat’s advice to prospective volunteers: “If animals are some of your favorite people, you will never find a more appreciative group than these homeless pets and the staff that love them as their own.”

-Year after year, litter after litter, Bev has stepped up to provider foster care for moms and puppies.
+Year after year, litter after litter, Bev has stepped up to provide foster care for moms and puppies.
 This is not the cleanest nor the quietest of assignments, and Bev takes on the task again and again and loves the work.
 What a guardian angel she has proven to be for our puppies!
 We admire her greatly and are profoundly grateful for the contribution she makes to our rescue program.

 Calleigh has been volunteering for ARP since she was 10 years old.
 This year for her 12th birthday she asked for donations for ARP instead of gifts.
 Her friends and family responded, and she was able to make a $670.00 donation to ARP!
 Calleigh also makes fleece blankets and sells them to donate all profits to ARP.
 With this donation, she has given more than a $1,000.00 to her favorite place.
 She also just completed her 4th puppy foster.
 Thank you so very much Calleigh!
 The staff and volunteers appreciate you more than you know.
 You are an inspiration to all of us.